pi-hole/docs/docs/group_management/example.md

 192.168.0.102 |   Group 2 + Default   | doubleclick.net | **No**
 192.168.0.103 |   Group 3 + Default   | doubleclick.net | Yes

-Client 2 got the whitelist entry explicitly assigned to.
+Client 2 got the allowlist entry explicitly assigned to.
 Accordingly, client 2 does not get the domain blocked whereas all remaining clients still see this domain as blocked.